 image

-BEGO Semados S Line
+BEGO Semados SC/SCX Line (with Platform Switch)

-BEGO Semados RI-Line
+BEGO Semados RI-Line (with Platform Switch)

 The Semados RI-Line is identified by its condensing thread profile and unique patented shape.
 This design enables excellent primary stability even in poor quality bone.
 Although technically more demanding, it is particularly helpful in providing high torque insertion and mechanical stability for immediate implant restoration.
 The laterally aligned threads adapt accurately to the pre-formed osteotomy and assist ease of insertion.

-BEGO Semados Mini-Line
+BEGO Semados Provisional Implant System

 image